The Calderdale Local plan will be the new development plan for the Borough.

 The above methodology supersedes the Site Allocations Assessment Methodology (April 2015) [PDF 5397KB] .
 This was previously used to assess sites within ‘Potential Sites and other aspects of the Local Plan’.

-Note: The methodology has been refined to reflect feedback received from a range of statutory consultees.
-This ensures that we are using a robust, tried and tested methodology that guarantees the most appropriate sites have been chosen for allocation.
+Note: The methodology has been refined to reflect feedback from a range of statutory consultees.
+This makes sure we are using a robust, tried and tested methodology.
+It will then guarantees that the most appropriate sites have been chosen for allocation.

 Submissions of potential sites are still welcomed ("Call for sites").
 These will be assessed in the next review of the Strategic Housing Land Availability Assessment (SHLAA), see: Site submissions .